From Avoidance to Involvement: Talking about Sexual Issues in Couples Therapy [Online]

 - Participants will learn techniques and will participate in experiential exercises that will help enhance their practice to better incorporate sexual issues into couples therapy

-Shoshana Bulow, PhD, is Psychotherapist in private practice.
-Dr. Bulow is also Clinical supervisor at William Alanson White Institute and NYU Langone Sex Therapy Program, and Former faculty at Ackerman Institute for the Family, Ferkauf Graduate School of Psychology, Mt.
-Sinai School of Medicine, and Family Institute of Jerusalem.
-She is also AASECT-certified sex therapist and sex therapy supervisor.
+Shoshana Bulow, PhD, is a psychotherapist in private practice.
+She is a clinical supervisor and faculty member in the William Alanson White Institute CTTEP Program.
+Dr. Bulow is Former faculty at NYU Langone Sex Therapy Program, The Ackerman Institute for the Family, Ferkauf Graduate School of Psychology, Mt.
+Sinai School of Medicine, and The Family Institute of Jerusalem, Israel.
+She is an AASECT-certified sex therapist and sex therapy supervisor.

 Date / Time: